 Once you open the Terminal App or PuTTy type:

-- The first time you log into MSI systems you will be asked if you would like to cache the server fingerprint, type yes and press return.
+- The first time you log into MSI systems you will be asked if you would like to cache the server fingerprint.
+Type yes and press enter.

-- MSI prohibits moving directly from one system to another.
-If you are connected to Mangi and would like to connect to Mesabi you will first have to exit back to the Login Host, then ssh to the new system.
-Commands are highlighted with red boxes in the example below.
+MSI prohibits moving directly from one system to another.
+For example, if you are connected to Mangi and would like to connect to Mesabi you will need to either:

 - Each time you move between systems you will see the welcome message associated with the system you are connecting to.
 These messages often contain useful information and should be read.

-- NOTE: Like the login node, Mangi and Mesabi have specific nomenclatures in the prompt.
-When connected to Mangi your prompt will contain cn followed by some number when connected to Mesabi your prompt will contain ln followed by some numbers.
+- NOTE: Mangi and Mesabi have specific nomenclatures in the prompt.
+When connected to Mangi your prompt will contain ln1 followed by some numbers, and when connected to Mesabi your prompt will contain ln0 followed by some numbers.
 This is a quick short cut to remind you which system you are connected to at any time.